Choosing Among Different Types of Hip Replacement FAQs

 5. Glucosamine 1.5 grams once per day regularly [1, 2].

 6. Paracetamol/acetaminophen [Tylenol or Panadol] as required for pain.
 If pain is not controlled by paracetamol one can take anti-inflammatories such as ibuprofen (Advil/Nuroen/Brufen) diclofenac (Voltaren) or etoricoxib as needed.

 Second line treatment: Injections of steroid, platelet rich plasma (PRP) or hyaluronic acid as required.

 Third line treatment: Therapeutic arthroscopy (keyhole surgery) if the arthritis is not too advanced.
 This option is worth considering if there is over 2mm of joint space on the X-ray, especially for younger people.

-Final: Hip Replacement.
+Final: Hip Replacement surgeries.

-When should I consider hip replacement?
+When should I consider hip replacement surgery?

-What kind of hip replacements are available?
+What kind of hip replacement surgeries are available?

 There is a variety of modern total hip replacements which would give a good result, and three major modern bearing combinations: metal or ceramic on cross-linked polyethylene; ceramic on ceramic and metal on metal.

 The most important issue affecting the longevity of a total hip replacement is wear particles generated by the bearing.
 The early designs of metal on polyethylene (developed by Sir John Charnley) functioned well in the medium term, but all failed in the longer term because the wear particles caused a reaction which led the the bone supporting the implant to be eaten away.